thyduong1325/Nim_Project/src/README.txt

 Features Beyond Project 1 Expectations:

 1. Player Authentication: Implemented sign-up and login functionality for human players.
-2. Dynamic Heap Initialization: Heaps are initialized dynamically based on user input, allowing for customizable game setups.
-3. Game Logging: Logged each turn's details, including the player's name, removed objects, and heap index.
+2. Game Logging: Logged each turn's details, including the player's name, removed objects, and heap index.
-4. Improved User Interface: Enhanced user interaction with clear prompts and messages.
-Informative game header displayed before gameplay.
-5. Flexible Player Creation: Supports the creation of human and AI players, providing flexibility in gameplay options.
+3. Flexible Player Creation: Supports the creation of human and AI players, providing flexibility in gameplay options.

 *****************************************************************************************************
 File name: Leaderboard.java                                                  Authors: Anh, Emely, Thy

 Purpose: Manages the leaderboard, which stores information about players' scores and rankings.
 It includes methods for adding scores, retrieving high scores, and updating rankings.

 Functionality:

 - Constructor: Initializes a new leaderboard with an empty list of players.
 - updatePlayer(Player player): Updates the leaderboard with the given player's score.
 - getTopPlayer(int numPlayers): Retrieves the top players based on their scores.
 - sortHumanPlayersDescending(ArrayList<Player> HumanPlayers): Sorts the list of human players in descending order.
 - removePlayersAfterIndex(ArrayList<Player> HumanPlayers, int index): Removes players from the list.
 - display(int numHumanPlayers): Displays the leaderboard with the top players and their ranks.
 - lookForOldPlayer(String name): Checks if a player with the given name exists in the leaderboard.